rvesse/stardog-docs/src/docs/security.html.md

-A client may also fail to authenticate to the server if the hostname in the Stardog database connection string does not match a name contained in the server certificate. [^10]

-[^10]: The matching algorithm used is [described](http://hc.apache.org/httpcomponents-client-ga/tutorial/html/connmgmt.html) in the Apache docs about `BrowserCompatHostnameVerifier`.
+A client may also fail to authenticate to the server if the hostname in the Stardog database connection string does not match a name contained in the server certificate.<fn>The matching algorithm used is [described](http://hc.apache.org/httpcomponents-client-ga/tutorial/html/connmgmt.html) in the Apache docs about `BrowserCompatHostnameVerifier`.</fn>

 This will cause an error message like the following